s223929/41934---Advanced-BIM-Materials/A4/README.md

 The materials are one of the basis of LCA, and in BIM they can be extracted and defined in many different ways.

 A crucical attribute to know is:
-> **IfcRelAssociatesMaterial** is an objectified relationship between a material definition and elements or element types to which this material definition applies.
+> **IfcRelAssociatesMaterial:** an objectified relationship between a material definition and elements or element types to which this material definition applies.

+These materials can applied to layered elements, profiles or be arranged by identified part of a component based element.

 ---